Utappia/uCareSystem/README.md

 	sudo ucaresystem-core -eol

-For information about the availabe parameters, start ucaresystem-core with '-h' parameter :
+For information about all the availabe parameters / flags, start ucaresystem-core with '-h' parameter :

 	sudo ucaresystem-core -h